jb74cc/rshiny_dashboard_project/README.md

 Jerry worked on the dashboard skeleton, appearance, and input of relevant data and widgets.
 Creating a colour palette from the PHS logo helped in keeping the overall aesthetics of individual visualisations uniform.
-And geographical information was shown on maps created with...
+And geographical information for total COVID cases was shown on maps created with...
 <br>

 *Everyone*